GIScience/gis-training-resource-center/content/Module_9/en_qgis_module_9_mdg_aa_ex_7.md

 5. **Remove the filter** or original layer from your project to avoid confusion.
 > 💡 **Tip**: Filtering directly in QGIS lets you work with a specific subset of features without modifying the original dataset.

-## 2. Load Isochrone Layers for the Three CRM Warehouses
+## 2. Load Isochrone Layers for the Three CRM Warehouses <a id="2-load-isochrone-layers-for-the-three-crm-warehouses"></a>

 Aina knows that only **three warehouses** stock the necessary medical supplies:
 **Antananarivo**, **Maroantsetra**, and **Tolanaro**.
 She will now load the isochrone layers for each of these warehouses to begin analyzing service areas.